The

 The point is that “physical” formula of consumption of reference fuel looks like:

-= 1/(Q·η),
+b = 1/(Q·η),

 where Q=7000 kkal/kg, is combustion heat of reference fuel (anthracite of high quality, this value is easy to remember).
 Turning into SI system it was considered difficult to convert calories into joules, hours into seconds, kilograms into grams.
 After recalculation a new coefficient was obtained, which is also easy to remember — 123 (or 12300).
 As was noted before nowadays mathematical packages convert units, so the original formula[41] should be returned into reference books (see point 3 in Fig.9).
-It will be better if reference books contain both formula with recommendations to use the first one (= 123/η) for manual calculations or in “non-physical” programs (calculators, programming languages, spreadsheets) and the second (b = 1/Q/η) for calculations in modern “physical and mathematical” programs that have built-in units.
+It will be better if reference books contain both formula with recommendations to use the first one (b = 123/η) for manual calculations or in “non-physical” programs (calculators, programming languages, spreadsheets) and the second (b = 1/Q/η) for calculations in modern “physical and mathematical” programs that have built-in units.

 The errors connecting with misuse of units have followed human in all fields of relations.
 For example, Peter the Great rebuked prince Kurakin in his letter of 1714 that dimensions of ships in ordered plots are smaller than required because there had been used Amsterdam feet instead of those English.
 In our age, the age of manmade disasters, consequences and damages of such errors could be significant.